-Responsibility for loss or damage of a MacBook Air device is determined by whether the parent and/or student opted for Protection Plan Coverage.
+Responsibility for loss or damage of a MacBook Air device is determined by whether the parent and/ or student opted for the Optional Protection Plan.

-Students transferring out of or leaving Spartanburg School District Seven during the school year must return the MacBook Air (including power cords, protective cover, and any other district- or school-issued accessories) before leaving the school.
+Students transferring out of or leaving Spartanburg School District Seven during the school year must return the MacBook Air (including power cords, cases and any other district- or school-issued accessories) before leaving the school.